 My trip this past April with the Los Angeles-based company Bella Guatemala Travel included a lot of great highlights that truly only whet my appetite to return making the four days I was there simply not long enough.

 A little under 50,000 residents call Antigua home, this includes expats from around the world who consequently got lost in the city’s charm and never left.
 The city is also a destination for students from Europe, Asia and North America who want to learn Spanish through immersion.

-RELATED: 8 Creative Ways to Travel the World
+- 8 Creative Ways to Travel the World for Free

 The comfort of its more than 20 boutique hotels, of which the Porta Hotel where we stayed, is one that welcomes guests with amenities fit for a king and queen.
 From full-service restaurants and spas to poolside fun, you’ll find Central American hospitality at its best.